waltzofpearls/dateparser/README.md

 ./belt/Cargo.toml:3:version = "0.1.5"
 ```

-Next, manually update verion numbers in those listed files or automatically bump the version with
+Next, automatically bump the version with `make bump-verison` or manually update verion numbers in
-`make bump-verison`.
+those listed files.
 When auto incrementing version with `make bump-version`, it will only bump the
 patch version, for example, 0.1.5 will become 0.1.6.

-**NOTE**: you may need to run `cargo run` to update `belt` and `dateparser` versions in `Cargo.lock`
+**NOTE**: you may need to run `cargo run` to update `dateparser` and `belt` versions in `Cargo.lock`
 file.

 Once those files are updated, run the following command to tag a new version with git and push the